日本語 English

 Top Management’s Strong Commitment to Safety and Prevention

 On Safety Day and during National Safety Week, etc., the President of Mitsui Chemicals repeatedly conveys to all Group employees that they follow the management policy of “making safety the top priority in everything they do.”
-In addition, we are working to ensure active involvement in activities to nurture our safety culture at worksites by having executives, including the Vice President, Senior Managing Executive Officers, and the Executive of the Production & Technology Center, visit Mitsui Chemicals works and each production sites of domestic and overseas affiliates.
-The fiscal 2022 results are as follows.
+In addition, we are working to ensure active involvement in activities to nurture our safety culture at worksites by having executives, including Senior Managing Executive Officers and the Executive of the Production & Technology Center, visit Mitsui Chemicals Works and each production site of our domestic and overseas affiliates.
+The fiscal 2023 results are as follows.

 • Instructions to make safety the top priority provided directly to employees at Head Office during the opening address (simultaneously broadcast to all domestic sites)

-• Broadcasting the President’s Safety Day moral discourse across the Group as a whole, and pledge to make safety the top priority published in Company newsletter (in Japanese and English)
+• Broadcasting the President’s Safety Day moral discourse across the Group as a whole (in Japanese and English)

 • Broadcasting the President’s National Safety Week message across the Group as a whole (in Japanese, English and Chinese)

-• Direct safety instructions provided to employees at Works (held online to prevent the spread of COVID-19)
+• Direct safety instructions provided to employees at Works through safety talks and the like.

 Safety Day

-To keep alive the memory of the resorcinol production facility explosion and fire accident, Mitsui Chemicals has designated April 22, the day of the accident, as Safety Day, a day on which a safety pledge ceremony and presentations take place each year.
-Similar to fiscal 2021, the events in fiscal 2022 took place at each site with COVID-19 prevention measures implemented and by utilizing web conferencing systems.
+To keep alive the memory of the resorcinol production facility explosion and fire accident, Mitsui Chemicals has designated April 22, the day of the accident, as Safety Day. it is a day on which a safety pledge ceremony and presentations take place at each site every year.

 Head Office safety pledge ceremony (April 2023) Head Office safety pledge ceremony (April 2023)